 I’ve started using LifeStraw.
 It’s a water filter bottle with the capacity to filter out 99.999999% of nasties.
 You can get potable water out of just about any freshwater source.
 I love it but it can leak a bit at the top if you’re not careful.

 Thermos: If you like hot brew when you’re travelling then a thermos or KeepCup would be an excellent investment.
 KeepCups come in two sizes too.
-It’ll save you having to use throwaway cups when you get a takeaway.
+It’ll save you from having to use throwaway cups when you get a takeaway.
 You could even make soup and have something warm and filling to drink as you travel.
 Seriously needed if it’s a long day on the road!

 Refillable liquid containers: Resist the urge to stock up on mini toiletries before your trip.
 They’re expensive and bad for the planet.
 Instead, save those extra pennies by taking your favourite toiletries with you in refillable liquid containers.
 GoToobs are excellent and they’re made from BPA-free silicone.
 If you choose one sustainable thing to pack for your trip make it this.